Bunga Bunga Covent Garden | An Italian Temple to Excess

 Looks like you’ve come up trumps.

-NOTE: Bunga Bunga is open for dinner Wed-Sat until 2am, with brunch on Saturdays.
-You can book a table for a six-course meal and live entertainment right HERE.
+NOTE: Bunga Bunga is open for dinner Wed, Fri & Sat (with dancing until 2.30am Fri & Sat), plus bottomless boylesque brunch on Saturdays.
+You can book a table, and see what’s on, right HERE.

 Bunga Bunga | 167 Drury Lane, WC2B 5PG